Khoushick-S/Air-Alert/README.md

 ## Solution App

+### Air Alert

 [![Air-Alert](https://img.shields.io/badge/App-Air_Alert-blue)](https://air-alert.eu-gb.cf.appdomain.cloud/)

 The Air-Alert application is very user-friendly and has a good interface design built in.
 It is simple and is suitable for  people of every age groups.
 The app is always kept up-to-the-minute.
 This enables the user to plan their travel accordingly.
 The app analyzes the user's situation and then provide various suggestions to avoid traffic congestion.
 Among these, the user can choose a convenient option.
 Air-Alert is designed in a way that is both user-friendly and eco-friendly.

 [![App Air Alert](https://user-images.githubusercontent.com/86069674/122515500-25b93d00-d02b-11eb-9149-7e0e2ffd5ed0.PNG)](https://air-alert.eu-gb.cf.appdomain.cloud/)

+### Guidelines

+1. Install the app.
+2. Accept terms and conditions.
+3. Allow or deny access to device's location.
+4. Login using email or phone number.
+5. Add the addresses of the most visited places by you in the dashboard if interested.
+6. You can find the pollution levels and alert signals in the home page of the app
+7. Use the search bar to know the air quality of any place.
+8. Get personalised recommendations about the means of transport in the suggestion section.
+9. Turn on the notifications so that you will be notified about the alerts.

 ## Team